tvheadend/tvheadend-documentation/docs/overview.md

 ###Basic Requirements

+It's perfectly possible to install and run Tvheadend as a single-seat installation, with the software running on the same system as any client software (e.g. Kodi), with all files stored locally.
+Alternatively, you can run Tvheadend on a server, perhaps on an always-on system that houses your media, perhaps on a dedicated low-power system - it's your choice.

-Tvheadend runs on **Linux** - pre-built binaries are available for most Debian-based distributions (Debian itself, Ubuntu, Mint...) and RPMs for Fedora.
+Wherever you install it, Tvheadend runs on **Linux** - pre-built binaries are available for most Debian-based distributions (Debian itself, Ubuntu, Mint...) and RPMs for Fedora.
+It runs on both x86 and ARM processors.

 You will only need **c.
 30MB disk space** for the application and associated files, and maybe anything up to **1GB** for your configuration - depending on